dreamforceinc/wCenterWindow/README.md

 You can use `LCTRL + LWIN + I` hotkey for hide/show trayicon.
 You can also use commandline option `/hide` for hide trayicon at startup.
+The `/noupdate` option is used to disable check for updates.
+By default, the check is repeated once a day.

 `Use workarea` option means that the window is centered without a taskbar, otherwise, the full resolution of the monitor will be used.